-In 1919 the short-lived Bavarian socialist government prior to the Soviet Republic appointed him head of the Central Planning Office.
-The fall of the Republic got him expelled from his junior post teaching economic theory at Heidelberg University, where he had received his ‘habilitation’ in 1917.
+In 1919 the short-lived Bavarian socialist government (November 1918--April 1919) appointed him head of the Central Planning Office.
+The fall of the subsequent Bavarian Soviet Republic (May 1919) got him expelled from his junior post teaching economic theory at Heidelberg University, where he had received his ‘habilitation’ in 1917.
 His program for full socialization was based on his theory of natural economy and a holistic requirement to bring different institutions and kinds of knowledge together in order to understand, predict and control the complex phenomena of the social world.
-From 1921 until 1934 Neurath participated actively in the development of Vienna's socialist politics, especially in housing and adult education.
-He established the Social and Economic Museum of Vienna, where he developed and applied the ‘Vienna method’ of picture statistics and the ISOTYPE language (International System of Typographic Picture Education).
+From 1921 until 1934 Neurath participated actively in the development of Vienna's socialist politics, especially in housing and adult education (on his political life, see Sandner 2014).
+He established the Social and Economic Museum of Vienna, where he developed and applied the ‘Vienna method’ of picture statistics and the ISOTYPE language (International System of Typographic Picture Education) (see the supplementary document on Visual Education).
 Like the thought of other Viennese philosophers such as Wittgenstein and Popper, Neurath's philosophy was inextricably linked to pedagogical theory, and also, as in Popper's case, political thought.
 In 1928 he helped found the Verein Ernst Mach, which, with the publication in 1929 of an intellectual manifesto, became the public face of the Vienna Circle.

-Subsequently, when the Austrian government allied itself with Nazi Germany in 1934 he fled to the Netherlands and his Viennese, localized, socialist Enlightenment project turned into internationalist intellectual and social-political project.
+Subsequently, when the Austrian government allied itself with Nazi Germany in 1934, he fled to the Netherlands and his Viennese, localized, socialist Enlightenment project turned into an internationalist intellectual and social-political project.
 He created the International Foundation for Visual Education in The Hague, with his assistants from Vienna, and spearheaded the International Unity of Science movement.
 The latter, inspired by a tradition culminating in the Enlightenment's French Encyclopedists, launched the project of an Encyclopedia of Unified Science.
 Together with the pictorial languages, the scientific encyclopedia would promote scientific and social cooperation and progress at an international level.
 After Austria became part of the German Reich in 1938, even though living in the Netherlands, Neurath was considered a German citizen and a ‘half-Jew’ and he was not allowed to marry his ‘Aryan’ assistant Marie Reidemeister—after his second wife, Hans Hahn's sister Olga, had died in 1937.
-During this period, he travelled abroad, including the United States, where logical empiricism had joined the Cold War political and intellectual debates and witch-hunts (on the Cold War phase, see Reich 2005).
+During this period, he travelled abroad, including the United States, where logical empiricism had become entangled with the Cold War political and intellectual debates and witch-hunts (on the Cold War phase, see Reich 2005).
 Carnap and Charles Morris at the University of Chicago acted as his co-editors of the International Encyclopedia of Unified Science.
 New York leftist intellectuals hosted him as an intellectual and political ally.
-And his cousin Waldermar Kaempffert, science and engineering editor for the New York Times, introduced him as international reformer and visionary; he praised his science-oriented intellectual, social and educational ideas, especially his contribution to unity of science and visual language.
-After the Nazi invasion of the Netherlands in 1940, Otto and Marie Neurath fled to England, on the small Seaman's Hope.
+And his maternal first cousin Waldermar Kaempffert, influential editor for The New York Times and Popular Science, introduced him as an international reformer and visionary; praising his science-oriented intellectual, social and educational ideas, especially his contribution to unity of science and visual language.
+After the Nazi invasion of the Netherlands in 1940, Otto Neurath and Marie Reidemeister fled to England, on the small Seaman's Hope.
 After nine months in an internment camp they resumed activities related to the Isotype language and the unity of science.
 He died in Oxford on 22 December 1945.

 During the Vienna Circle years, Neurath introduced views which he developed and generalized from his earlier social theory in the new context and in terms of the debates on scientific epistemology that came to characterize logical empiricism: (1) a notion of theorizing in natural and social sciences, including history, based on the exploration of combinatorial possibilities and models; (2) the logical under-determination and conventional and pragmatic aspect of decision-making in the methodology of evaluation and choice of data and hypotheses; (3) the social, cooperative dimension of scientific research (‘the republic of scientists’); and, connectedly, (4) an argument for a holistic approach to scientific knowledge in the form of unified science as a tool for successful prediction and engineering (mechanical, electrical and social) of events and their evolution in a world understood as a complex of factors (Cat et al. 1991 and 1996)—where an alternative model of unification would replace the standard set by the reductive, precise and abstract monetary units of the market model (Nemeth 1991).